All You Need to Know About Personalized Customer Loyalty Programs

 The company failed my expectations when it comes to offering me deals that are in any way relevant to me and my individual experiences.
 Call me narcissistic but receiving several messages a week with open-for-all 10% and 15% discounts didn’t work for me.
-So, I simply ignored them.
-Perhaps, if the company connected with me through more targeted promotions, I would come round and be dripping in gold jewellery at the next wedding?
-Or even better, perhaps the company would garner my loyalty and become my trusted source of everything that sparkles?
+So, I ignored them.
+Perhaps, if the company connected with me through more targeted promotions, I would come round and be dripping in gold jewelry at the next wedding?
+Or even better, perhaps the company would garner my attachment and become my trusted source of everything that sparkles?
 Sadly, we’ll never know.
-But your business can definitely do better by following one of the top loyalty marketing trends for 2020 – customer-driven personalization.
+But your business can definitely do better by following one of the top loyalty marketing trends for 2021 – customer-driven personalization.

 If you’d like to learn more about personalization as a marketing tactic, we wrote a whole post about it here.

-Today, loyalty programs and truth be told, all marketing, is about offering customers something unique and special – something created just for her or him.
-Tailor-made loyalty programs, so the ones that consider the individual customers’ needs, interests, preferences, and so on, are the key to winning their hearts, trust, and wallets.
+Today, loyalty programs and, truth be told, all marketing is about offering customers something unique and special – something created just for her or him.
+Tailor-made reward programs, so the ones that consider the individual customers’ needs, interests, preferences, and so on, are the key to winning their hearts, trust, and wallets.

-As a loyalty software provider, we have seen our share of loyalty programs created by our customers and we continuously develop new functionalities to make it easier for our clients to personalize their promotions.
-Here is a quick rundown of things that we have learned along the way when it comes to personalizing your loyalty incentives.
-For a longer version scroll down, but if you’re in a hurry check out the list of personalization tricks you can implement right now:
+As a customer loyalty software provider, we have seen our share of loyalty programs created by our customers.
+We continuously develop new functionalities to make it easier for our clients to personalize their promotions.
+Here is a quick rundown of things that we have learned along the way when it comes to personalizing your incentives.
+For a longer version, scroll down, but if you’re in a hurry, check out the list of personalization tricks you can implement right now: